Key Resources for Fall 2020

 As faculty prepare for their Fall courses, the following resources may be of interest.
 Each resource page has links to more related resources.
 If there is a particular topic or question that you have, please contact an instructional designer assigned to your college.

 Trauma-Informed Pedagogy requires having an awareness of our students’ experiences and the effects of those experiences on students’ ability to learn.

 In this article, we’ll look at the tools in Canvas, VidGrid, and Zoom that can give you some insights into student engagement and metrics.

 In an online course, it is easy for students to feel isolated.
 They are, in most cases, physically isolated from their peers, so intentional community-building is necessary to help counter feelings of remoteness.

-Instructors need a good way to know who will be online and who will be in the classroom.
+Instructors need a good way to know who will be online or in the classroom.
 One tool that addresses this problem rather neatly is the Canvas Calendar.
-Instructors can create appointments that allow a set number of students to sign up.